 Table 3: Total number of interviews by water company

 2.4 Survey Weighting

-The survey data were weighted to 2011/2021 UK census data (households) and 2021 UK business population estimates (non-households) to be reflective of the population.
+The survey data were weighted to be reflective of the population.
 Separate sets of weights were generated for households and non-households for each of the six companies involved in the study.
-The relevant population data for each company were constructed via a GIS-based analysis mapping the boundaries of census output areas (households) and UK regions (non-households) to water company areas as closely as possible.